 etcdctl endpoint status --cluster -w table

-Each election increments the term number.
-It’s like a logical clock.
-If a node sees a higher term, it knows a new leader was elected and updates accordingly.
+Each election bumps the term number.
+Treat it as a logical clock.
+If a node sees a higher term, it knows a newer leader was elected and falls in line.
+A term number that keeps climbing fast is a tell-tale sign of an unstable cluster.

 # Check cluster health and terms